Notes on fundamental algebraic supergeometry. Hilbert and Picard superschemes: The super period map

 We can apply Theorem \ref{thm:SUSY-Picard} to a family of SUSY curves $f\colon \Xcal\to\Sc$.
 Recall that this is a proper smooth morphism of relative dimension $(1,1)$ equipped with a certain distribution of rank $(0,1)$ (see e.g., \cite{LeRoth88} for details).
-We claim that in this case the obtained abelian superscheme over $\Sc/\Gamma$ carries a natural polarization.
+Usually, SUSY curves are considered in characteristic $0$, however, all features of the theory of SUSY curves are valid away from characteristic $2$.
+We claim that in this case the abelian {scheme} over $\Sc/\Gamma$ constructed in Theorem \ref{thm:SUSY-Picard} carries a natural polarization.

-\begin{thm} Let $f\colon \Xcal\to\Sc$ be a relative SUSY curve.
-There exists a natural polarized abelian superscheme over $\Sc/\Gamma$ that extends the relative Jacobian of the corresponding family of usual curves over $f_{bos}\colon X\to S$. \end{thm}
+\begin{thm} Let $f\colon \Xcal\to\Sc$ be a relative SUSY curve such that $H^\bullet(X_s,\Oc_{\Xcal_s})_-=0$ for each $s$ in $\Sc$.
+In addition we assume that $2$ is invertible on $\Sc$.
+Then there exists a natural principally polarized abelian {scheme} $A$ over $\Sc/\Gamma$ that extends the relative Jacobian of the corresponding family of usual curves $f_{bos}\colon X\to S$.
+Furthermore, $A$ is equipped with a natural relative symmetric divisor inducing the polarization. \end{thm}

-\begin{proof} Let us set for brevity $\Ss\Pc^0= \SPic_+^0(\Xcal/\Sc)$.
-As we have seen in Theorem \ref{thm:SUSY-Picard}, $\Ss\Pc^0=\Sc\times_{\Sc/\Gamma} A$, for an abelian scheme $A$ over $\Sc/\Gamma$.
+\begin{proof} Let us set for brevity $\Psc={ \SPic}^0(\Xcal/\Sc)$.
+As we have seen in Theorem \ref{thm:SUSY-Picard}, $\Psc=\Sc\times_{\Sc/\Gamma} A$ for an abelian scheme $A$ over $\Sc/\Gamma$.